 FAQ about kayaking in Hong Kong

 When is the best time to go kayaking?

 While the weather in Hong Kong is consistent mostly across the year, it is advised to talk to the rental shop to know more about the sea condition, especially during typhoon season.

 What should I wear to kayak?

-Wetsuits are best to get you protected from the intense sun and to keep you dry from the salty water but a swimsuit with layers (not cotton) should be sufficient if you get a good sunscreen.
-Do ensure you have a life jacket for your safety.
+Wetsuits are best to keep you protected from the intense sun and dry from the salty water, but a swimsuit with layers (not cotton) should be sufficient if you have a good sunscreen.
+Do ensure you wear a lifejacket for your safety.

 Is it safe to kayak if I’ve never done it before?

 Absolutely!
-Do check with your rental shop if you do not feel safe, but most locations mentioned above can be achieved by non-experienced kayakers.
+Do check with your rental shop if you don’t feel safe, but most locations mentioned above can be achieved by non-experienced kayakers.